-Figure 0-21 shows the network configuration of the interchange between the Capital Beltway (I-495) and Georgia Avenue (MD97), including four signalized intersections from Forest Glen Rd (MD192) to Seminary PI, and four major congested highway segments: I-495 Outer Loop (I-495 OL), I-495 Inner Loop (I-495 IL), MD 97 Southbound (MD 97 SB), and MD 97 Northbound (MD97 NB).
+Figure 6-1 shows the network configuration of the interchange between the Capital Beltway (I-495) and Georgia Avenue (MD97), including four signalized intersections from Forest Glen Road (MD192) to Seminary Road, and four major congested highway segments: I-495 Outer Loop (I-495 OL), I-495 Inner Loop (I-495 IL), MD 97 Southbound (MD 97 SB), and MD 97 Northbound (MD97 NB).

-Figure 0-21 Graphical illustration of the target interchange
+Figure 6-1 Graphical illustration of the target interchange

-Parameters for the solution algorithms
+Parameters for the solution algorithm

-All experimental scenarios in Table 6-1 employ the specially-designed GA algorithm to compute the parameters for the optimal system-wide control.
+All experimental scenarios in Table 6-1 employ the specially-designed GA algorithm to compute the parameters for the optimal systemwide control.
 Each experimental scenario also applies TRANSYT-7F (Release 10), one of the most advanced signal optimization programs for both research and practice, to generate the alternate set of control parameters.
-To be on the same basis for comparison, this study selects the same GA algorithm embedded in TRANSYT-7F to all experimental scenarios, and also uses the same set of parameters such as 200 generations with a population size of 50, the crossover probability of 0.3, and a mutation probability of 0.01.
-The corridor simulation program, CORSIM, generally used by the research community is the tool for use to simulate all traffic scenarios listed in each experiment, and generate their MOEs under the optimal control strategies produced by TRANSYT-7F and the proposed model.
+To be on the same basis for comparison, this study selected the same GA algorithm embedded in TRANSYT-7F to all experimental scenarios, and also used the same set of parameters such as 200 generations with a population size of 50, the crossover probability of 0.3, and a mutation probability of 0.01.
+The widely used corridor simulation program, CORSIM, was used to simulate all traffic scenarios listed in each experiment, and generated their MOEs under the optimal control strategies produced by TRANSYT-7F and the signal control model developed in this study.